AntonisGkortzis/islander/guide.md

 #### <a name="YNTD_kalymnos"></a>You need to do

 <b>Rock Climbing</b>
 Kalymnos has become one of the major rock climbing destinations for professional climbers as well as beginners on an international level.
 The island has various kinds of good quality limestone rocks with different difficulty degrees like overhangs, caves with stalactites and slabs.
 The quality of the limestone rock is excellent and has easy access.
-Cliffs are very close to the city and may require 5 to 10 minutes of driving or 5 to 20 minutes of walking.The best period to visit Kalymnos for Rock Climbing is during the spring and fall season.
+Cliffs are very close to the city and may require 5 to 10 minutes of driving or 5 to 20 minutes of walking.
+The best period to visit Kalymnos for Rock Climbing is during the spring and fall season.

 ![](/images/rock_kalymnos.jpg)